eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 $s_f$ is the stability term, qualitatively, higher $S$ means higher $s_f$, meaning the stable cards lose stability more slowly.

 $r_f$ is the retrievability term.
 Low values of $R$ lead to large positive updates.
 As $R$ increases, $r_f$ converges to $1$.
 To be honest I'm not sure I understand this term.
-I think it's meant to model the fact that, the ower the predicted retrievability, the less it tells us about stability, since at low values of $R$ you expect the user to have forgotten the card.
+I think it's meant to model the fact that, the lower the predicted retrievability, the less it tells us about stability, since at low values of $R$ you expect the user to have forgotten the card.

 Finally, $w_{11}$ is another learned parameter to control the shape of the curve.